 When you finally emerge from the lockdown, there are some excellent strategies that you can use to turn around your business.
-Inevitably, we are going to be experiencing a downturn in the economy.
-Hence, in order to survive the upcoming economic decline your most important considerations and focus will either make you succeed, or you will find getting back to normality highly frustrating.
+Inevitably some might say we are going to be experiencing a downturn in the economy.
+Hence, to survive the upcoming economic decline, your most important considerations and focus will either make you succeed, or you will find getting back to normality highly frustrating.

-I have made a personal prediction on how things are going to be and have a few suggestions on preventing the worst.
+I have made a personal prediction on how things are going to be and have a few suggestions for preventing the worst.

 The best way to look at our businesses is in 3 phases: